Pulse Profiles and Polarization of Terzan 5 Pulsars: Discussion

 A study completed by \citet{Tuc47} used the pulsars in 47~Tucanae to constrain the Galactic magnetic field.
 However, a major difference between the 47~Tuc study and this one on \ter, are the locations of the clusters within or near the Milky Way.
 47~Tuc is in the halo of the Galaxy, well off of the Galactic plane, and due to the minimal ionized interstellar medium (ISM) between the cluster and us, the differences in $\langle B_{||} \rangle$ for the pulsars could be attributed to the magnetic field within 47~Tuc.
 For \ter, because it is embedded in the Galactic disk and located toward the Galactic center, the intervening ISM dominates the DMs and RMs of the pulsars \citep[see][]{prager17}, making it impossible to study the cluster magnetic field itself.
 The variations that we observe in $\langle B_{||}\rangle$ are likely due to small scale changes in the Galactic magnetic field and/or variations (i.e.~turbulence) in the ionised ISM between \ter\ and us.

-As shown in Figure \ref{fig:B_par}, we measure significant variations in $\langle B_{||}\rangle$ across the cluster, including a gradient of roughly 6\,nG/arcsec or $\sim$0.16\,$\mu$G/parsec along the RA direction, which corresponds to a fractional change of about 20\% across the cluster.
-The RM values used for Figure \ref{fig:B_par} were calculated using {\tt{rmfit}}, which in general, agreed with those determined using {\tt RMNest} (see Table \ref{tab1}).
-There were two pulsars, however, Ter5C and D, which did not agree within 2$-\sigma$ between the two programs.
+As shown in Fig.~\ref{fig:B_par}, we measure significant variations in $\langle B_{||}\rangle$ across the cluster, including a gradient of roughly $\sim$6\,nG/arcsec or $\sim$160\,nG/parsec along the RA direction, which corresponds to a fractional change of about 20\% across the cluster.
+The RM values used for Fig.~\ref{fig:B_par} were calculated using {\tt{rmfit}}, which in general, agreed with those determined using {\tt RMNest} (see Table \ref{tab1}).
+There were two pulsars, however, Ter5C and D, which did not agree within 2$-\sigma$ between the two codes.
 Also, Ter5aa is only within 2$-\sigma$ due to a very large uncertainty in the {\tt RMNest} value.

 The systematic errors in the RM values for the pulsars are expected to be $\sim$1\,\rmunit, caused by varying but averaged atmospheric contributions.
 The measured RM values found for Ter5C are consistent within the expected systematic error.
 The disagreement is likely due to the very small statistical uncertainties, combined with calibration and fitting complications due to the highly complex pulse profile of Ter5C.
 Ter5D has the highest measured RM of the \ter\ pulsars, and it is also furthest from the center of the cluster.
 Ter5aa has very little linear polarization, which likely affects the estimates of the RMs and the errors.